My Thoughts on "The Furious" (2025)

 Yayan Ruhian and Joey Iwanaga were both pretty good as the main villain.
 Yayan does play villains a lot in movies, in fact he pretty much only plays villains.
 Even in Boy Kills World where it seemed like he was going to be a good guy, they had to make him a twist villain and have him fight Boy and his sister June 27 in a two-on-one fight, pretty much kick their asses.
 Even though he’s way shorter than Bill Skarsgård and Bill Skarsgård makes him look tiny by comparison, he still whooped his ass.
 He put up one hell of a fight against a guy ♂︎ three times his size.
 That should send a message to all the short kings out there.
 Just because you’re short and someone else is tall, doesn’t mean you can’t beat them in a fight.
 You can take their size advantage and turn it into a weakness, and take your size disadvantage and turn it into a strength.
 Especially if you’re a skilled martial artist 🥋 like Yayan Ruhian.
 He for sure mopped the floor with June 27, that girl ♀︎ stood no chance.
 He head butted her and knocked her out while she was wearing a helmet, a helmet with an LED display built into it that displayed text and showed what she was feeling at any given time.
 It's the best fight scene in that entire movie, and it's pretty much the only scene people talk about or remember from that movie.
 But you know, he just naturally has a villain look, which is why they always cast him as bad guy, even though he’s probably nicest, sweetest guy ♂︎ you can imagine.
 He can just flip that switch and become the most terrifying and creepy bad guy you can imagine.

 I liked his character Tak in this movie, he was really badass and scary.
 I liked how he mainly used a bow and arrow 🏹.
 You really don’t see those kinds of weapons get used in a movie like this.
 It really set him apart, and it just looked cool.
-I think this first time I ever heard him speak English, because he barely talked in Boy Kills World, in fact I don’t think he talked at all.
+People compared him to Hawkeye, well he's the evil Hawkeye.
+And he scored way more kills with that bow and arrow 🏹 than Hawkeye ever did in any of the Avengers movies, or even in his own streaming show.
+He even kills a kid at the beginning of the movie, and you see it.
+You see that arrow through that boy ♂︎'s chest and instantly kill him.
+I think this first time I ever heard him speak English, because he barely talked in Boy Kills World when he played the Shaman, in fact I don’t think he talked at all.
 It’s been awhile since I’ve watched that movie all the way through.
 But when he does speak English, as this character, it's really terrifying and creepy.
 It's enough to send shivers down your spine.
 Especially with how he describes how he killed Navin's wife right to his face.
 But, Joey Iwanaga as Paklung is the real stand out of this movie.
 He's the real scary bad guy.
 Which is fitting since he's the real mastermind behind this whole human trafficking ring that took Wang's daughter and all those other kids, and claimed the life of Navin's wife.
 You have to be a special kind of morally reprehensible to start a human trafficking ring just to make money 💵 and impress your in-laws.

 The scene where he gets called by his father-in-law and the other leaders of this criminal organization after all the children are freed from the Snake Pit 🐍 (which is what they call the building where they keep all the children) to be reprimanded by them, and then he just kills them all in sheer anger 😡 at being scolded by them and not being accepted or taken seriously by them despite being married to the lead guy’s daughter was a great way of showing what a violent psycho he is.
 It also shows what a threat he is, and he is not a guy who want to get on his bad side, because he will kill you.
 He doesn’t care if you’re an in-law,or an ally, or partner, if you’re even in the vicinity of him when he’s having his murderous temper tantrum, you’re done for.